 Photography by Thomas J. Story

-- Paintbrush or stencil brush (available at craft or hardware stores)
+- J-B Weld Epoxy (available at hardware stores)

 - 1/2-inch round ceramic magnets (available at craft stores, such as Michaels)

 1. Make sure rocks are clean and dry.

 2. Using scissors, cut out rub-on transfer.